-Start your 7th course following the course of timber template and meeting the first notch in the top template
+Start your 7^{th} course following the course of timber template and meeting the first notch

-Open your brickies sand and pour over the timber template to form the shape over the top of the oven keeping the notches exposed in the template
+Open your brickies sand and pour over the timber template to form the shape over the top of the oven keeping the notches exposed in the template.
+Place wet newspaper over the brickies sand as a seperator so the sand doesn't stick to the mortared bricks

 When putting in the template you can place few layers of newspaper under the plate to then wrap over the top of the sand.
-When I wet the newspaper it could massage the sand to makeA nice dome and it contained the sand nicely
+When I wet the newspaper it could massage the sand to make A nice dome and it contained the sand nicely